SoapboxSocial/soapbox-website/posts/links-screen-recording-notifications.md

 ---
 title: Soapbox Links and Screen Recording Notifications
 date: "2020-12-28"
-summary: We’re bringing stories to the feed of Soapbox
+summary: Each day our team strives to make Soapbox more user friendly and fluid.
+By popular request, we added a sharing button so users can hop into a room directly from a link!
 authors: [{ displayName: "Team Soapbox", image: "/team.png" }]
-thumb: /blog/stories.png
+thumb: /blog/room-links.png
 ---

 Each day our team strives to make Soapbox more user friendly and fluid.
 By popular request, we added a sharing button so users can hop into a room directly from a link!
 We knew how important this feature was to seamlessly invite others to a room outside of the app.